Minot City Transit

 Minot City Transit, is the public transit agency operated in Minot, North Dakota, It operates fixed-route bus routes in the city.

 Minot began running public transportation sometime in the 1970s with buses branded as "City Bus".
 The original fleet consisted of a number of 1977 AM General Metropolitan buses that had a Blue, White, and Green branding.

 A 1977 built Minot City Transit bus, constructed by the American Motors General Metropolitan and modeled after a Canadian bus, was donated to the Midwest Bus Museum in 2021.

 Transit service

 Standard fixed-route transit service is provided on six routes, with three routes departing half-hourly from the central stop at Minot City Auditorium.
 Hours of operation are from 7:00 am to 7:00 pm.
 Buses operate on a flag-down system, meaning that bus will stop at any street corner when waved down by a rider.
 There is currently no Saturday or Sunday service.
 The only holidays that service is provided are Martin Luther King Jr. Day, Good Friday, Columbus Day, and President's Day.
-There is be no bus service on any other federal holiday.
+There is no bus service on any other federal holiday.